ThiagoRibas-dev/D20RPG/README.md

 ## License & Disclaimer

 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+A copy of this license can be found in the `LICENSE_CREATIVE_COMMONS.md` file in the root of this repository.

 This project utilizes mechanics and content based on the Dungeons & Dragons 3.5 Edition rules, which are licensed under the [Open Game License Version 1.0a (OGL 1.0a)](https://media.wizards.com/2016/dnd/downloads/OGL_V1.0a.pdf) by Wizards of the Coast.
-A copy of the OGL 1.0a can be found in the `OGL.txt` file in this repository.
+A copy of the OGL 1.0a can be found in the `OGL.md` file in the root of this repository.

 **Disclaimer:**
 This project is not affiliated with or endorsed by Wizards of the Coast.
 It is a fan-made project created for and entertainment purposes.
 All content derived from D&D 3.5e rules is used under the Open Game License 1.0a.